Recipe Generation from Unsegmented Cooking Videos: Experiments

-\subsection{Word-overlap evaluation}
+\subsubsection{Word-overlap evaluation}

 \tabref{tab:word_overlap_metrics} demonstrates the results of the word-overlap evaluation on both dvc\_eval and SODA with BLEU, METEOR, and CIDEr-D. We observe that the base model consistently outperforms state-of-the-art captioning models by a significant margin in both evaluations.
 In the ablation, the BIV model outperforms the BI model, and the BIVT model further improves the BIV model.
 This indicates that both the dot-product visual simulator and the textual attention module are effective for accurate recipe generation.
+We also note that the BI model achieves the best performance on SODA:tIoU, but performs worse than BIV and BIVT on other word-overlap metrics.
+This indicates that the additional modules especially contribute to verbalizing the correct recipes, rather than selecting oracle events accurately.